 Further supporting the Company’s prestigious local reputation is its aspiration for the best health, safety and environment policy in Zambia’s steel industry; proudly adhering to the laws and regulations of the country to promote sustainable practices, job creation and economic development.

-Equipped with country-leading facilities and a technically-minded local workforce, GTS is keen to continue to grow its products and services in line with changing industry demands.
+Equipped with country-leading facilities and a technically-minded local workforce, Good Time Steel Zambia is keen to continue to grow its products and services in line with changing industry demands.

 Huang says: “Our long-term plan is to become the leading steel provider in Southern and Central Africa.
 To achieve this, we will continue to invest in new technology, building a local team influenced by international expertise.
 We will keep widening our product range and provide the best service levels possible to satisfy clients’ needs.”